SiteTrust AI Disclosure Standard v1.0

 The SiteTrust AI Transparency Standard v1.0 establishes a comprehensive framework for organizations to demonstrate responsible, transparent practices in their development, deployment, and disclosure of artificial intelligence systems.
 This standard addresses the growing need for consumer trust, regulatory compliance, and ethical AI governance in an era of rapidly advancing generative AI technology.

 The standard is designed to be accessible to organizations at all stages of AI maturity, from those just beginning their transparency journey to those with advanced AI governance frameworks.
-Our three-tier certification system allows organizations to start at the appropriate level and progress as they enhance their practices.
+Our three-plan certification system allows organizations to start at the appropriate level and progress as they enhance their practices.

 2. Scope and Applicability